grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** so we change this `false` to `true` and we're done here, right?

 **Johnny:** ...
+Huh?

-**Benjamin:** Oh, this was a joke.
-You believe me, don't you?
+**Benjamin:** Oh, I was just pulling your leg.
 What I really wanted to say is let's turn this assertion into something useful.

-**Johnny:** phew, don't scare me like that.
+**Johnny:** Phew, don't scare me like that.
 Yes, this assertion needs to be rewritten.
 And it so happens that when we look at the following line:

 ```csharp
 ticketOffice.MakeReservation(requestDto);